-I am currently working as a postdoctoral researcher at the Centre for Socio-Legal Studies at the University of Oxford.
-I received my doctorate from the Department of Anthropology at the University of California, Irvine (UCI).
-My dissertation is based on long-term fieldwork with private security guards in Nairobi, Kenya.
+Nathan Dobson is a postdoctoral researcher at the Centre for Socio-Legal Studies at the University of Oxford.
+He received his doctorate from the Department of Anthropology at the University of California, Irvine (UCI).
+His dissertation is based on long-term fieldwork with private security guards in Nairobi, Kenya.

-My research looks at everyday constructions of publicness as processes that shape political, legal and economic conditions globally.
-I am interested in research questions such as, what makes things public?
+His research looks at everyday constructions of publicness as processes that shape political, legal and economic conditions globally.
+Nathan is interested in research questions such as, what makes things public?
 And, how does material infrastructure influence ideas of the public?
-Answering these questions in the context of private security in Nairobi, Kenya, I looked at how private guards become the focus of grievances about the privatization of cities.
+Answering these questions in the context of private security in Nairobi, Kenya, he looked at how private guards become the focus of grievances about the privatization of cities.

-I continue to look at questions around private and public in my current position as part of a facebook-funded project looking at the use of internet shutdowns in different African countries.
-I am managing a team of researchers in Ethiopia, Cameroon and Chad who will carry out interviews with government officials about the use of internet shutdowns as a technique to combat online hate speech and violence.
+Nathan continues to look at questions around private and public in his current position as part of a Facebook-funded project looking at the use of internet shutdowns in different African countries.
+He is managing a team of researchers in Ethiopia, Cameroon and Chad who will carry out interviews with government officials about the use of internet shutdowns as a technique to combat online hate speech and violence.
 The project uses a dynamic and reflexive approach to regulation and will document the logic, scope and techniques being used by governments in their attempts to regulate the internet.

-I am interested in looking at how Science and Technology Studies can contribute to Socio-Legal Studies in African contexts.
-In particular, I am interested in using controversy analysis to study how issues are formed and raised online and how people and things are brought together in assemblages.
+Nathan is interested in looking at how Science and Technology Studies can contribute to Socio-Legal Studies in African contexts.
+In particular, he is interested in using controversy analysis to study how issues are formed and raised online and how people and things are brought together in assemblages.